hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 **Clustering algorithms**: To see a list of algorithms please check ```diceR``` package [vignettes](https://cran.r-project.org/web/packages/diceR/vignettes/overview.html).
 Most widely used algorithms are *partitional clustering* and *hierarchical clustering*.

 *Partitional clustering* are clustering methods used to classify samples into multiple clusters based on their similarity.
 The algorithms required to specify the number of clusters to be generated.
-The commonly used partitional clustering, including:
+The commonly used partitional clustering, include:

  * K-means clustering (KM): each cluster is represented by the center or means of the data points belonging to the cluster.
 This method is sensitive to outliers.
  * K-medoids clustering or PAM (Partitioning Around Medoids), in which, each cluster is represented by one of the objects in the cluster.
 PAM is less sensitive to outliers.